 Below are 101 tips to figure out the planet of pageantry as a first time contestant.
 What an expert to answer all your pageant questions?
-Check out our VIP Coaching Program to connect with our Pageant Planet coaches or check out the coaches directory to find a pageant coach near you.
+Check out our membership or check out the coaches directory to find a pageant coach near you.
 Click below to find the tips you need.

 Miss South Dakota USA 2019 Top 5.
 Photo: Michael Solberg

 Whether you're brand new to the industry or you're a seasoned pro, it can be difficult to find a pageant to compete in.
 The right pageant could mean the difference between a positive and negative pageant experience.
 How do you find a pageant?
 What should you consider when selecting a pageant?
 Look no further, we have all the information you need!

 Before you ever commit to competing in a pageant, you must absolutely do your homework!

 When new girls decide that they want to do a pageant, they often don’t realize that not all pageants are alike.
 Just because the majority of pageants have common areas of competition like interview, fitness and evening gown, it does not mean that all pageants are the same.
 In fact, every pageant and pageant system in the world has its own style, values and culture.
 In addition to all of those differences, what every pageant and pageant system is looking for in their prospective titleholders is drastically different from other pageants and pageants systems.
 Every pageant organization has its own brand and that brand is unique to that company.
 There may be similarities with other organizations but, each system tries to carve out their own special niche in the pageant world.